 Level: Intermediate If you've worked on a large-scale project you know first-hand the value of an automated code review.
 Really big projects require the input of hundreds of programmers, often geographically dispersed and with great differences in skill level.
 Automated code reviews with Checkstyle, Part 2.
 11 Open Source Programming Tools on the Rise CIO.
 Gerrit - Gerrit Code Review.
 Project Information ekem...

 @google.com, david.pu... @sonymobile.com, mf... @codeaurora.org, sasa.ziv... @sap.com, spea...
 See.
 Who's Your Coding Buddy?
 I am continually amazed how much better my code becomes after I've had a peer look at it.

 I don't mean a formal review in a meeting room, or making my code open to anonymous public scrutiny on the internet, or some kind of onerous pair programming regime.
 Just one brief attempt at explaining and showing my code to a fellow programmer -- that's usually all it takes.
 This is, of course, nothing new.
+Karl Wiegers' excellent book Peer Reviews in Software: A Practical Guide has been the definitive guide since 2002.
 My love affair with code reviews.
 One of the most life-altering events in my move from academia to industry was the discovery of code reviews.